Click to open network menu

 In some matchups you can do either, depending on personal preference, since both are good.
 Vs Gangplank for example, you can go double adaptive to play aggressive, or you can choose ability haste to have your up more often to block his

-This start is the best whenever you are running Flash + Ignite.
+The most common item start at the moment is Long Sword + 3 Health Potion.
+This start is the best whenever you’re running Flash + Ignite.
 The reason why I like this start so much, is because it really compliments an aggressive style.
-Very often your opponents will only have 1 Health Potion, and if you do any even health trades in the early game, you will have 3 potions for sustaining yourself, against your opponent only having 1, giving you an edge early on in the laning phase.
-Whenever I’m starting longsword, I will very often look to get a Doran's Blade on my early reset, so I can get some extra combat power.
+Very often your opponents will only have 1 potion, and if you do any even health trades in the early game, you will get an edge early on in the laning phase.
+I will sometimes buy a Doran's Blade on my first recall for HP so I can statcheck my matchups easier.

-I take Doran's Shield into ranged matchups and against tanks, as it
+I take Doran's Shield into ranged matchups and against neutrolizing lanes, as it

-offers sustain.
-For example, in matchups like Gragas, He will run out of mana faster than I run out of health in the early lane, making it just a really good option in these kind of matchups.
+provides a lot of sustain to me.
+For example, in matchups like Gragas, He will run out of mana faster than I run out of health in the early lane, making it a really good option in these kind of matchups.

 Good option in specific matchups such as Gragas.
 It really counters his entire kit, so I will often build it against this champ in specific.
 If enemies have multiple layers of undodgeable CC, I will also opt for Mercury's Treads.